Ryujinx 1.3.3 Stable and Ryujinx Canary are two popular versions of the Nintendo Switch emulator.

 Ryujinx Stable 1.3.3 focuses on reliability and smooth gameplay.
 It receives updates less often, usually every few weeks.

 Ryujinx Canary is the experimental version.
 It gets updates much more often, sometimes daily or weekly.
+See the Ryujinx Canary vs Ryujinx comparison for feature differences.

 Canary usually receives: